WTCM (AM)

-WTCM (580 kHz) is an AM radio station broadcasting in Traverse City, Michigan with a News/Talk radio format.
-It is owned by the Biederman family and their company, Midwestern Broadcasting.
-WTCM's studios on East Front Street in Downtown Traverse City.
+WTCM (580 kHz) is an AM radio station broadcasting out of Traverse City, Michigan with a news/talk radio format.
+It is owned by Midwestern Broadcasting, with its studio on East Front Street in Downtown Traverse City.

-WTCM is powered at 50,000 watts during the day, the maximum allowed for AM stations.
-To protect other stations on 580 AM from interference, it must lower power at night to 1,100 watts.
-The station also uses a directional antenna with a four-tower array.
+WTCM operates at 50,000 watts during the day, the maximum allowed for AM stations.
+To protect other stations on 580 AM from interference, it must lower power to 1,100 watts at night.
+The station uses a directional antenna with a four-tower array.
 The signal covers much of Northern Michigan and the Upper Peninsula during the day.
 The transmitter is on Secor Road in Long Lake Township, near Long Lake.

 Programming

 Weekdays on WTCM begin with the Steve Gruber Show, a statewide conservative talk show originating from WJIM in Lansing, Michigan.
 Two local programs, The Ron Jolly Show and The Vic McCarty Show, air weekday mornings.
 The rest of the station's lineup consists of syndicated talk shows hosted by Dan Bongino, Sean Hannity, Mark Levin, Dave Ramsey, and Red Eye Radio.

 Weekends feature shows on real estate, technology, law, finance and the outdoors.
 Weekend local shows include Ask the Real Estate Guy, The Big Beer Show, The History Show, and Fun Time Polka Party.
 Syndicated programs include Outdoor Magazine with Mike Avery, Bill Handel on the Law, The Kim Kommando Show, and The Ben Ferguson Show.
 Most hours begin with an update from FOX News Radio.

 WTCM is also the radio home of the University of Michigan football and is a member of the Michigan IMG Sports Network.